Source: Ryan Colley

 Environmental offset

-An area of land preserved and improved to compensate for the ecological impacts caused by developments (such as new housing) in other areas with similar environmental values.
+An area of land that has been set aside and protected to compensate for the ecological impacts caused by developments (such as new housing) in other areas with similar environmental values.

 Greenfield developments